beancount/fava/CONTRIBUTING.md

 When reporting a bug, provide details of the Fava version and browser used.

+If you want to report a security issue, please email mail@jakobschnitzer.de.

 ### Contributing code

 See [here](https://beancount.github.io/fava/development.html) how to setup a